18 July 2016

 A cycling-themed coffee bar on the Cowley Road, Peloton serves coffee from local roaster Routes Coffee, with single-origin filter coffees available as well as espresso-based drinks.

-Technically located in Wheatley, a village east of Oxford rather than in East Oxford itself, Bruin Cafe is close enough to the city that I figured it was worth including its newish (as of 2019) coffee shop here.
-It's also close to my heart because I grew up in the next village over and it is fantastic to have such a good coffee shop in the area.
+Technically located in Wheatley, a village east of Oxford rather than in East Oxford itself, Bruin Cafe is close enough to the city that I figured it was worth including here.
+It's also close to my heart because I grew up in the next-door village and it is fantastic to have such a good coffee shop in the area.
 Louis and his lovely team serve coffee from Origin Coffee and a variety of other drinks and food (including Mexican food on Friday nights) in their cosy High Street cafe.

 West Oxford